dimanikulin/dimanikulin/AIForSWArchitects_en.md

 So It did provide first a lot of output but output was not aligned well with real Business Case.
 And I thought the reason of being output too common and not aligned eith Business Case - the Business Case itself as it also was too common.

-And new version of [business case](./AIForSWArchitects_BusinessCase2_en.md) appeared with more details and much more targeted.
+And new version of [Assistance Input 2](./AIForSWArchitects_Input2_en.md) appeared with more details and much more targeted.

 The result I have put into [Round 2](./AIForSWArchitects_Assistance2_en.md).